NC256/Closest-Pair-of-Points-Problem/README.md

 This is a solution to the [closest pair of points problem](https://en.wikipedia.org/wiki/Closest_pair_of_points_problem) in [O](https://en.wikipedia.org/wiki/Big_O_notation)(*n* log *n*) time complexity using a divide and conquer approach.
 The divide and conquer algorithm is based on the description contained in [Introduction to Algorithms, Third Edition](https://mitpress.mit.edu/books/introduction-algorithms-third-edition), section 33.4.
 The book credits [Computational Geometry: An Introduction](https://dl.acm.org/doi/10.5555/4333) as the source of the algorithm.

-I wrote this code in late 2019 for my collge algorithms class.
+I wrote this code in late 2019 for my college algorithms class.
 It was one of my favorite assignments from that course because I was able to put in extra time to really understand the algorithm and implement it well.
 It was also really fun to see how much of an improvement the longer more complicated algorithm was over the extremely short brute force algorithm.

 # What is the Closest Pair of Points Problem?